in

 Teak Countertops Price

-Teak is one of the most expensive types of wood.
-A teak countertop costs approximately around $100 to $300.
+Teak lumber is one of the most expensive types of wood.
+This style of countertop costs approximately $100 to $300.
 Most often, it is custom work.

 This material has grown in popularity as a luxury wood for anything, from teak kitchen cabinets, countertops to flooring and cladding.